Major EMODnet Chemistry challenges are to:

 Data on eutrophication, ocean acidification, contaminants, and marine litter are collected, aggregated and validated whithin each of the six major European sea regions, namely, the EMODnet Chemistry data harvesting areas.
 This process imply multiple validation steps through a commonly agreed and standardized Quality Control (QC) loop, that strictly involves data originators to ensure the best sets of measured data and related metadata, and to prevent duplicates.

-These data collections are input for generating further data products, consisting of a series of spatially interpolated maps of eutrophication parameters in time and depth per sea region, and station time series.
+Data collections are input for generating further data products, consisting of a series of spatially interpolated maps of eutrophication parameters in time and depth per sea region, dedicated maps of contaminants and marine litter, and station time series.

 Dedicated viewing services allow users to browse, interact and visualize products, while corresponding metadata can be retrieved from a products catalogue service.

 These results are achieved by adopting and adapting consolidated SeaDataNet standards and services.

 SeaDataNet is a leading pan-European infrastructure to manage, index and provide access to ocean and marine data sets and data products,for a wide range of variables, acquired via research cruises and other in-situ observational activities.
 The National Oceanographic Data Centres (NODC's) are the leading nodes of SeaDataNet.

 In particular, EMODnet Chemistry uses and customizes SeaDataNet infrastructure as far as regards: